dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 anything was applicable (or if it was, I didn't understand), I decided to figure it out by myself.

-> **disclaimer**: there may well be better ways to solve this problem, my
+> **Disclaimer**: there may well be better ways to solve this problem, my
 > solution will be blindingly obvious to some, it's possibly also wrong.
-But
+But,
-> hey, I got a new graphics tablet and wanted to try it out.
+> well, I got a new graphics tablet and wanted to try it out.

 ## The Problem

-Strava provides the routes as a series of [longitude/latitude](https://en.wikipedia.org/wiki/Geographic_coordinate_system) coordinates encoded using the [Google Polyline Algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
+Strava provides the routes as a series of [latitude/longitude](https://en.wikipedia.org/wiki/Geographic_coordinate_system) coordinates encoded using the [Google Polyline Algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 Once decoded you have:

 ```text
 -2.44698, 50.62649